stellar/stellar-cli/docs/soroban-cli-full-docs.md

 * `--id <CONTRACT_ID>` — Contract ID to invoke
 * `--wasm <WASM>` — WASM file of the contract to invoke (if using sandbox will deploy this file)
-* `--footprint` — Output the footprint to stderr
-* `--auth` — Output the contract auth for the transaction to stderr
-* `--events` — Output the contract events for the transaction to stderr
 * `--cost` — Output the cost execution to stderr
 * `--unlimited-budget` — Run with an unlimited budget
 * `--rpc-url <RPC_URL>` — RPC server endpoint